asheiduk/types-with-system/README.md

 =================

-This is the example code for the article "Typen mit System - verständliche und flexible Typsysteme für DSLs" in the free German magazine ["Kaffeeklatsch"](http://www.bookware.de).(TODO: insert year/month)
+This is the example code for the article "Typen mit System - verständliche und flexible Typsysteme für DSLs" in the free German magazine ["Kaffeeklatsch"](http://www.bookware.de),  [11/2014](http://www.bookware.de/kaffeeklatsch/archiv/KaffeeKlatsch-2014-11.pdf), page 6ff.

 It shows how to write a simple type system using the Xtext DSL framework.